frida/frida-website/docs/javascript-api.md

         This function may return the string `stop` to cancel the enumeration early.

-    -   `onComplete: function onComplete()`: called when all threads have been enumerated
+    -   `onComplete: function ()`: called when all threads have been enumerated

 +   `Process.enumerateThreadsSync()`: synchronous version of
     `enumerateThreads()` that returns the threads in an array.